 With virtual reality, healthcare organizations have many great opportunities in the field of surgery.
-This technology sets medical training on an extremely new top and significantly increases the quality of medical services.
+VR technology sets medical training on an extremely new top and significantly increases the quality of medical services.

 Emerging Innovations like Microsoft HoloLens and the growing market of VR headsets form a fertile soil for new VR applications in surgery.
 So, soon, we will probably become witnesses of using virtual reality for surgery as an everyday practice.

-Therefore, startups shouldn’t hesitate to invest their resources in the development of VR solutions for the healthcare industry.
+Therefore, startups shouldn’t hesitate to invest their resources in the development of virtual reality solutions for the healthcare industry.
 With the growing virtualization trends, they will have clear opportunities to benefit from the advanced medical VR-enabled software.

 If you are into VR app development, you might also like our article How Schools Are Making Use of VR in Classrooms.